Coronavirus and your home (Scotland)

 The temporary ban on evictions has now ended.
 However, all mandatory grounds for eviction have become discretionary.
 This means that the tribunal can decide not to evict you if they wish.

 If you are contacted by a sheriff officer who is threatening eviction, contact Shelter Scotland for help.

-The Government has also passed a temporary law to protect tenants in Scotland during coronavirus.
+The Government has passed a temporary law to protect tenants in Scotland during coronavirus.
 In most cases, your landlord will now need to give you six months' notice before they can start legal action to evict you.
-These new rules will be in place until at least 30 September 2021.
+These new rules will be in place until at least 31 March 2022.
 There are some exceptions, such as where a landlord is ending the tenancy due to antisocial and criminal behaviour, or because the landlord or their family need to move into the property.
 More information can be found at Shelter Scotland.